jhheider/www/.design/README.md

 ## Types of contributions we accept:

-Figma links, Illustrator/Photoshop files, PNG/SVG's for visual elements, Miro boards, HTML files... whichever medium you feel you can make that greatest impact with, that's the one we want.
+Figma links, Illustrator/Photoshop files, PNG/SVG's for visual elements, MIRO boards, HTML files... whichever medium you feel you can make that greatest impact with, that's the one we want.

-In terms of deciding *what* to contribute, you can audit our website and digital presence to find visual weak points, you can design new pages that you think augment the brand and messaging, or you can find a design-related issue to tackle.
+In terms of deciding *what* to contribute, you can audit our website and digital presence to find visual weak points, you can design new pages that you think augment the brand and messaging, or you can find a [design-related issue](https://github.com/teaxyz/www/issues) to tackle.

 We want *everybody* to join our tea party and contribute to a better internet, so we're thrilled to be opening that up to designers.